liesnikov/extensible-elaborator/paper/main.md

 We opt for this division since handlers will be run on many constraints that do not fit them, therefore any write effects would have to be rolled back.
 Solvers, on the other hand, should only fire in cases when we can reasonably hope that the constraint will be solved and the effects will not have to be rolled back.

-Similarly, we can define `leftMetaSolver` and `rightMetaSolver`, which only work on problems where only one of the sides is a metavariable.
+In a similar fashion, we can define `leftMetaSolver` and `rightMetaSolver`, which only work on problems where only one of the sides is a metavariable.
 Here the job of the solver is not as trivial -- it has to check that the type of the other side indeed matches the needed one and then register the instantiation of the metavariable in the state.

 Since the constraints they match on overlap, we can provide priority preferences, using the `pre` and `suc` fields of the plugin interface.